lnbatioco/minority-scholarships-cli-app/README.md

 ## Usage

-Run 'minority-scholarships-cli-app' after installing the gem and follow the onscreen prompts.
+Run `minority-scholarships-cli-app` after installing the gem and follow the onscreen prompts.

 ## Development